Atrial Fibrillation (AFib)

 signals and rapid heart rate begin suddenly and then stop on their own.

-Symptoms can be mild or severe.
-They stop within about a week, but usually
+Symptoms can be mild or severe, and stop within about a week, though usually

 in less than 24 hours.